Monitoring platform events

 Purpose

-The application's task is to populate the database (currently only PostgreSQL) with platform events.
+The application is responsible for filling the database (currently only PostgreSQL) with platform events.

-The application reads events from the source (Kafka) and verifies whether it is a system event (originating from the platform).
-Then system events are adapted for Grafana and written to the database.
+The application reads events from the source (Kafka) and verifies whether it is a system event (coming from the platform).
+Then the system events are adapted for Grafana and saved to the database.

 Configuration